FabricMC/fabric-docs/develop/resource-conditions.md

 ### Using Your Condition {#using-your-condition}

 Now, we have a condition that succeeds if the system date matches the date provided in the resource condition.
-For example, this condition will only succeed on April Fools.
+For example, this condition will only succeed on April Fools:

 <<< @/reference/latest/src/main/generated/reports/example-mod/resource_condition_examples/date_matches.json